Have you ever had an FSAVC with MGM Assurance?

-- MGM Assurance may not have made their customers aware about the chance of purchasing "Added Years".
+- MGM Assurance may not have made their consumers aware about the chance of purchasing "Added Years".

-- MGM Assurance may not have made their customers aware that any fees & charges that their FSAVC incurred.
+- MGM Assurance may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 Have MGM Assurance mis-sold you your FSAVC?

 - I didn't ask MGM Assurance to set-up my FSAVC.